 Using EEG, the brain signals were recorded and analyzed for recognizing emotional patterns and used for generating 20 animated chapters in real time after the non-lyrical music clips of the known emotional class (such as happy, sad, exciting, scary, etc).
 The soundtracks were chosen from predominantly Japanese television dramas, anime, and films and were tested for the emotion responds they evoke.
 The same audio was used for generating animated paintings.
 A study observes if the visuals done after the music would evoke the same feelings.

-In this work, music language is a means for learning emotions in brain and is used as an external stimulus in response to the emotional state of the brain.
-A study would observe the same feedback when using visuals.
+In this work, music language is a means for learning about the emotions in the brain and is used as an external stimulus in response to the emotional state of the brain.

 Two sets of visuals were completed for this project using the Derivative TouchDesigner’s reactive audio tool-sets.
 The final collection of videos are numbered 1–20 and in 4 sets consisting of the emotions Happy, Exciting, and Frightening & Melancholy.
 In testing, a graphics and music clip related to the recognized emotion are selected and played to the subject, and their emotional neuro-feedback is recorded.
 Then, the resulting data is classified and analyzed.
 The future goal of these studies would be to create public arts to induce emotions that help the subject in cognitive functions such as learning, concentration, relaxation, etc.

 Emote Credits: animation by Mark Chavez, collaborator Ina Conradi.